amsikking/SOLS_O2-O3_optomechanics/stiffness_testing/README.md

 ## Testing:
 Apply pressure between O2-O3 and check the shear plate for deviations to collimation.
 Record pressure required to achieve 1 fringe worth of rotation with the 5-10mm shear plate.

+**Note:** Any observable fringe motion on the shear plate is indicative of significant defocus between O2-O3 and is not good.

 ## Results:
 0) [**Collimation check:**](https://github.com/amsikking/SOLS_O2-O3_optomechanics/blob/main/stiffness_testing/00_collimation_check.jpg) an example of the collimated laser beam on the shear plate.
 1) [**Force test example:**](https://github.com/amsikking/SOLS_O2-O3_optomechanics/blob/main/stiffness_testing/01_force_test_example.jpg) an example of the force test.
 A "Tension and Compression Force Gauge for Tight Spaces, 40 lbs.
 Capacity" from McMaster was used (part number 1365T24).